-Leading experts will be on board every cruise to share their knowledge and passion for the destinations.
+Leading experts will be on board every expedition to share their knowledge and passion for the destinations.

 The PONANT expedition team

-Your expedition team have been selected for their knowledge and expertise to enhance your experience both on board and onshore, providing valuable insight into the culture, history and wildlife of the region.
+Our expedition team has been selected for their knowledge and expertise to enhance your experience both on board and onshore, providing valuable insight into the culture, history and wildlife of the region.
 Accompanying you throughout your voyage, they are ideal companions for your journey of discovery.